szczygiel-pawel/pms7003-python/README.md

 # Python library for PMS7003 sensor

 ## Dependencies
-This software requires `pyserial` library.
+This software requires the `pyserial` library.

 Installation: `pip3 install -r requirements.txt` or `pip3 install pyserial`.

 ## Quick start
-1. Download this repository and copy the `pms7003.py` file to your project directory.
+1. Clone this repository and copy the `pms7003.py` file into your project directory.
 2. Import the module: `from pms7003 import PMS7003`
 3. Create a new object: `sensor = PMS7003('/dev/ttyUSB0')`
-    >**Note:**  Depending on number of connected devices and used operating system PMS7003 may be labeled differently e.g. `ttyUSB1`, `COM0`, `COM1`, etc.
+    >**Note:**  Depending on the number of connected devices and used operating system PMS7003 may be labeled differently e.g. `ttyUSB1`, `COM0`, `COM1`, etc.
 4. Read data: `sensor.read()`

 ## Output data format